k-barton/komodor/README.md

 * toolbar with commonly used commands
 * R help window
 * R package manager
-* change R working directory from _Places_ pane (in the context menu)
+* R working directory can be changed from _Places_ pane (in the context menu)

 A socket connection is used to communicate with **R**.
-No additional R packages are required, however the socket server in R environment is implemented in Tcl, so your R installation needs to have Tcl capability (R: `capabilities("tcltk")`).
+No additional R packages are required, however your R installation needs to have Tcl capability (R: `capabilities("tcltk")`).
 See also "Known issues" below.